CarloNicolini/carlonicolini.github.io/_posts/2016-08-10-Fix-black-screen-after-upgrade-from-ubuntu-14-04-to-ubuntu-16-04.md

 At the boot time I've got a black screen with the computer totally frozen and no possibility to use the keyboard.

-So I then googled my problem and rebooted keeping pressed the `Shift` key.
+So I then googled my problem and rebooted keeping pressed the `Shift` key to enter `Recovery mode`.
+I entered the recovery mode and ...